Key facts, deadlines, and compliance requirements for the UAE's national e-invoicing rollout.

 For businesses operating within VAT groups, a 24-month grace period beginning January 1, 2027 exempts intra-group transactions from e-invoicing requirements.
 The guidelines also address special scenarios including Free Zone entities, margin scheme supplies, summary invoices, continuous supplies, and exports.

-The UAE uses a decentralised 5-corner model.
+The UAE has launched a decentralised Peppol-based DCTCE 5-corner model.
 Businesses do not connect directly to a government platform.
 Instead, they send and receive invoices through Accredited Service Providers who handle validation, routing, and delivery via the Peppol network.
+Both supplier and customer connect to their respective ASPs, which securely transmit invoice data between systems.

 The UAE has published a detailed penalty framework under Cabinet Decision No. 106/2025.
 Penalties are structured by violation type, with the heaviest fines targeting businesses that fail to implement the system entirely or fail to appoint an Accredited Service Provider.